guybass/chunckerflow/CONTRIBUTING.md

-# Contributing to ChunkFlow
+# Contributing to ChunckerFlow

-Thank you for your interest in ChunkFlow!
+Thank you for your interest in ChunckerFlow!

 ## Project Status

-ChunkFlow is currently a **solo project** developed and maintained by a single author.
+ChunckerFlow is currently a **solo project** developed and maintained by a single author.
 While the codebase is open-source and available for use under the MIT License, **contributions are not currently being accepted**.

 ## How You Can Help